Taiwan sees upside from China power curbs if orders shifted - Up News Info

 Yang, taking lawmaker questions in parliament, said that if China’s power crunch caused its exports to do badly, there would be an “order transfer effect” for Taiwan, meaning manufacturers could shift production to the island.

-The central bank is paying close attention to the impact of China’s electricity problems on financial markets, Yang added.
+The central bank is also paying close attention to the impact of China’s electricity problems on financial markets, Yang said.

+Taiwan faced its own power problems in May, with outages connected to a drought that drastically lowered water levels at hydropower plants and high demand during hot weather.

-Taiwan’s export-dependent and tech-heavy economy has benefited during the COVID-19 pandemic due to demand for equipment like laptops and tablets to support the work-and-study-from-home trend around the world.
+Taiwan’s export-dependent and tech-heavy economy has benefited from the COVID-19 pandemic due to demand for equipment like laptops and tablets to support the work-and-study-from-home trend around the world.

 Yang said the economy may grow 6% this year, depending on how trade and domestic consumption hold up for the rest of 2021.